pranavj1001/SlackClone/js/BotFiles/README.md

 ## Features

+  The Features not marked are not done yet.
+Also, as soon as I get new implementable ideas, I add them here i.e. unmarked features may also be new upcoming features.

 ### Assistant
   - [X] Greets the user when called.
   - [X] Has sense of humor to make the mood light.